UCSolarCarTeam/Helios-Hermes/README.md

 Use `ls -a` to show all hidden files.

 To get the Settings test to pass, testconfig.ini from `Hermes/src/Tests/` must be copied beside the Tests binary.
-Use the following command in the root directory
+Use the following command in the root directory:
     `cp Tests/testconfig.ini ../build/.tests/`

 Both gmock and the gtest folders located in `googletest/googlemock/include/` and `googletest/googletest/include/` need to be placed in the `/usr/local/include` system directory.

-If you feel there are any issues with the instructions in this README please contact one of the members of the team or open an issue on github against Hermes
+If you feel there are any issues with the instructions in this README please contact one of the members of the team or open an issue on github against Hermes.